dami-gupta-git/tumor_board_v2/README.md

    databases (CIViC, ClinVar, COSMIC), requiring manual synthesis.
 4. **Rapid Evolution**: New trials and approvals constantly change variant actionability.

-3. **Prompt Engineering (50%)**: Embedded explicit FDA-approved variant rules directly in the LLM system prompt.
-This was the most impactful change—the LLM had the evidence but needed explicit domain knowledge to interpret it correctly.

 ## Disclaimer